sktime/sktime/docs/source/get_involved/governance.rst

 Appointment
 ^^^^^^^^^^^

-Membership of the CC is by nomination by a core developer and a vote by all core developers.
+Membership of the CoC committee is by nomination by a core developer and a vote by all core developers.
 A nomination will result in discussion which will stay open for 5 days excluding weekends and then a vote by the core developers which will stay open for 5 days excluding weekends.
 CoC committee